I wrote my first holographic (handwritten) will at age 27, right before taking off on a six-month around-the-world adventure.

 You must start your will with a declaration and your personal details, so that the validity of your will cannot be contested later.

-1. “I, Mary Susan Robinson, of sound mind and body, declare that this is my final will and testament."
+1. “I, Mary Skye Robinson, of sound mind and body, declare that this is my final will and testament."

 2. Provide your social security or driver’s license number.